-Water Resources Management Concentration (B.A. and B.S. degree options)
+Water Quality Management (B.A. and B.S. degree options)

-The Water Resources Management concentration provides excellent preparation for professional careers in the expanding field of water management.
-Graduates find employment in a wide variety of occupations with industry, private consulting firms, non-profit organizations, or government agencies that provide, conserve, regulate, or manage water resources and systems.
+The Water Quality Management study plan provides excellent preparation for professional careers in the expanding field of water management.
+Graduates find employment in a wide variety of occupations with industry, private consulting firms, non-profit organizations, or government agencies that deal with the management of water supply, drinking water, waste water, solid waste, and other water quality concerns.